The area around Umm Qasr and the Al Faw peninsula in Iraq featured a range of amphibious and mine clearance activities in 2003.

 Caught Red Handed

-During the night of 20th March 2003, all four patrol vessels spotted a number suspicious vessels coming down the Khor Abdullah and decided to intercept them.
+During the night of 20th March 2003, all four patrol vessels spotted a number of suspicious vessels coming down the Khor Abdullah and decided to intercept them.
 It was not possible to conduct a detailed search during the night and so the vessels and crews were held until morning.
-In the morning, a number of UK and US forces boarded to investigate, what they found was nothing short of incredible.
+The initial inspection by US forces found nothing suspicious but a subsequent inspection by a boarding party from HMAS KANIMBLA discovered a huge cache of mines and mine-laying equipment, carefully concealed to avoid detection.

 Clearing the Port